Maximeswd/ArXiv-Scraper/README.md

 The primary tool, `arxiv`, operates in two distinct modes: a **general search** mode for querying the entire historical arXiv database, and a **daily digest** mode for scraping and filtering the very latest papers.

-It features intelligent, relevance-based sorting and smart highlighting to make staying on top of new research effortless.

 _A side-by-side comparison of the General Search (`-g`) and Daily Digest (`-d`) modes._

 | General Search (`-g`) Example                | Daily Digest (`-d`) Example                    |